varnish/Varnish-Book/varnish_book.rst

 VWS
    Varnish Waiter Solaris -- Solaris ports(2) based waiter module.

-Appendix F: Regular-Expressions in Varnish
+Appendix E: Regular-Expressions in Varnish
 ==========================================

 [This chapter is work in progress]